Marquez Callaway

-Marquez Antonio Callaway (born March 27, 1998) is an American professional football wide receiver.
+Marquez Antonio Callaway (born March 27, 1998) is an American professional football wide receiver who is currently a free agent.
 He played college football for the Tennessee Volunteers and began his NFL career with the New Orleans Saints.

 Early life

 Callaway attended Warner Robins High School in Warner Robins, Georgia, where he was a dual-sport athlete in football and basketball.
 A 4-star recruit, Callaway committed to Tennessee to play college football over offers from Alabama, Florida, Georgia, Michigan State, and Notre Dame, among others.

 In addition to his football success, Callaway was also a key contributor to the Warner Robins basketball team, where he displayed leadership and athletic ability on the court.
 Former coaches and teammates described him as a humble and hard-working student-athlete who was well-liked by the community.

 College career

 Callaway played at the University of Tennessee from 2016 to 2019 under head coaches Butch Jones and Jeremy Pruitt.
 Callaway had 92 receptions for 1,646 yards and 13 receiving touchdowns in his four seasons at Tennessee.